Fyroman/vue-services/README.md

 })

 export default {
+  // Services registered here will be available using this.%services
   services: {
     BookService,
   },
   async asyncData(ctx) {
-    const userService = BookService.use(ctx) // You can use it in asyncData this way return { list: await userService.list }
+    // You can use it in asyncData this way const bookService = BookService.use(ctx)
+    return {
+      list: await bookService.list
+    }
   },
-  async mounted() {
-    const list = await this.$services.user.list // Or this way in component console.log(list)
-  },
   created() {
     console.log(this.list)
+  },
+  async mounted() {
+    // Or this way in a component
+    const list = await this.$services.books.list
+    console.log(list)
   },
 }
 </script>